Digi-Capital: Game software/hardware could hit $170 billion in 2018, $230 billion by 2022

 (You can read more in Digi-Capital’s new 206 page Games Report and Database Q1 2018,including games market analysis and forecasts from 2017 to 2022 for all games sectors)

-Tim Merel is managing director of AR/VR adviser Digi-Capital.
+Tim Merel is managing director of AR/VR and games adviser Digi-Capital.